Haybu/infs890-spring2020-latency-prediction/README.md

 $ helm install node-exporter-v1 --namespace exporters /Users/hmohamed/github/infs890-spring2020-latency-prediction/prometheus/prometheus-node-exporter

 ### install application in default namespace
 The demo application to deploy is cloned from https://github.com/GoogleCloudPlatform/microservices-demo.git.
-I have cloned it inside this path in my machine /Users/hmohamed/github/infs890-ml-sre-app/
+I have cloned it and coppied its k8s minifest files from the "release" folder.

+Run this command to install the demo app

-$ kubectl apply -f /Users/hmohamed/github/infs890-ml-sre-app/microservices-demo/release
+$ kubectl apply -f /Users/hmohamed/github/infs890-spring2020-latency-prediction/app-k8s